-- 35. The dense hair covering the tarantula's body makes it difficult for the army ants to bite or sting the spider; ----. - A) therefore, tarantulas enjoy friendlier interactions with amphibians, which sometimes live in their burrows - B) moreover, the frogs and toads that live within the retreats of tarantulas benefit from the shelter and protection against their predators - C) on the other hand, tarantulas might not be as scary and threatening as their reputation suggests - b) however, army ants help fossorial tarantulas those that live in burrows - by removing old food from their burrow - thus, scientists believe that the hairiness may have evolved as a defence mechanism against these aggressive insects
+- 35. The dense hair covering the tarantula's body makes it difficult for the army ants to bite or sting the spider; ----. - A) therefore, tarantulas enjoy friendlier interactions with amphibians, which sometimes live in their burrows - B) moreover, the frogs and toads that live within the retreats of tarantulas benefit from the shelter and protection against their predators - C) on the other hand, tarantulas might not be as scary and threatening as their reputation suggests - b) however, army ants help fossorial tarantulas those that live in burrows - by removing old food from their burrow - E) thus, scientists believe that the hairiness may have evolved as a defence mechanism against these aggressive insects although they predominantly hurit medium- to largesized hoofed animals such as wildebeests, zebras, and antelopes

-- 36. Lions prey on a large variety of animals ranging in size from rodents and baboons to African buffalo and hippopotamuses, ----. - A) just as they are known to take elephants and giraffes, but only if the individual is young or especially sick - B) because male lions are also adept hunters, and in some areas they hunt frequently if there are right conditions - although they predominantly hunt medium- to largesized hoofed animals such as wildebeests, zebras, and antelopes - even though a group of hunting lions is potentially nature's most formidable predatory force on land - E) while they stalk prey from nearby cover and then burst forth to run it down in a short, rapid rush
+- 36. Lions prey on a large variety of animals ranging in size from rodents and baboons to African buffalo and hippopotamuses, ----. - A) just as they are known to take elephants and giraffes, but only if the individual is young or especially sick - B) because male lions are also adept hunters, and in some areas they hunt frequently if there are right conditions

+- D) even though a group of hunting lions is potentially nature's most formidable predatory force on land - E) while they stalk prey from nearby cover and then burst forth to run it down in a short, rapid rush